In 2022, tuition for full-time students at Point Loma Nazarene University was $40,400 a year.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Point Loma Nazarene University is $11,300 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at Point Loma Nazarene University costs $11,800 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat all or some of your meals the school dining facilities.
+Students who do not live on-campus but still want to use the dining facilities can pay for a meal plan.
+The cost of a mean plan, or board-only, is $12,050.

 |Total Estimated Costs|